initBasti/NanoPC-T4_armbian_configuration/README.md

 <<<<<<<<<<
 ```

-##### Record to a file and convert to a viewable format
+##### Record to a file and convert to a viewable format <a name="record_to_file_and_convert">

 Alright, the camera works as a little bonus, I will now quickly show how to watch the recorded video.
 The application I use for this step is the `cam` command from libcamera, at the moment of writing this, there is no way of working with the statistics data from the ISP to configure the ISP properly with the correct parameters for stuff like *auto white balance*, *exposure*, etc.
 Images recorded with v4l2-ctl will therefore be completely dark and greenish.
 While those algorithms are not implemented in the libcamera yet, it at least configures the controls of the sensor to make the image a little better, and additionally it is also a lot simpler.
-I do those steps on my laptop as the NanoPC-T4 is configured without a GUI environment so I wouldn't be able to watch the video.
+I do those steps on my laptop as the NanoPC-T4 is configured without a GUI environment, so I wouldn't be able to watch the video.

 **NOTICE**: The `cam` command currently doesn't work out of the box with the OV13850 camera, as there is a mismatch of image formats between the camera and the Image Signal Processor (the camera sensor uses a resolution that is bigger than the maximum allowed resolution of the ISP and libcamera can't handle this).
 I am currently working on a patch that fixes the issue, the patch is not merged yet, but you can already use it.
 Just [download](https://patchwork.libcamera.org/patch/10660/mbox/) the patch and apply it to your libcamera tree with: `cd /path/to/libcamera_tree && git am /path/to/patch.patch`.
 Afterward, build: `ninja -C build` and install `sudo ninja -C build install`.